Why Pakistan has some of the most polluted cities in the world | DW | 01.11.2021

 "Our green belts are also shrinking because we are trying to make way for cars and vehicles," she said.

-To control air pollution and improve the quality of life, the Pakistani government ordered a switch over to Euro 5 emissions standard for all new vehicle approvals from January 2021.
+To control air pollution and improve the quality of life, the Pakistani government ordered a switch to the Euro 5 emissions standard for all new vehicle approvals from January 2021.

 But the share of Euro 5 vehicles in the country is still very low, said Ali Tauqeer Shaikh, an expert in environmental affairs and policies, noting that less than 5% of cars in Pakistan comply with the standard.